JHeirons/skycademy-guide/9-launch.md

 ANDROID PHONE - **not sure what to put here James**

 HANDHELD RADIO RECEIVER - tuning the radio to the frequency your transmitter broadcasts over will allow you to hear a steady stream of bleeping that gets stronger as you get nearer the source. **what else to put here James?**

+Good luck with your flight and let us know how it goes!